The Perils and Rewards of Poor Customer Experience at the Bank

 - Women are also less willing than men to take up additional products or services with their bank (64.3 percent vs. 73 percent of men).

 Using on the spot customer feedback can help in improving the experience.
 But bank customer feedback forms are not the answer.
 They have all the same problems as comment cards.
 In fact, there are at least twelve major issues.
 It allows feedback to be delivered on their terms and with maximum convenience.
 Usually, this involves kiosks or tablets in addition to feedback via cell phone.
-More information on this is here.
+Banking feedback yields great results.

 The conclusion of the report is emphatic: